-Also know as Co-Addiction, codependency is often misunderstood as to what it is and what the term means.
-The term is over used, often incorrectly, in popular culture, TV and movies.
+Also known as Co-Addiction, codependency is often misunderstood as to what it is and what the term means.
+The term is overused, often incorrectly, in popular culture, TV and movies.
 Codependency simply means that you are a person who, now or in the past, has lived with someone who has an addiction or any significant personal characteristic that impacts others.
-Living with an addict is the classic example, however there are many conditions that bring about a codependent manner of responding.
+Living with an addict is a classic example.
+However, there are many conditions that bring about a codependent manner of responding.
 For example, living with someone who is very controlling, mentally ill, disabled, or has any condition that impacts others can create codependency.
 Living with someone who has an impactful condition REQUIRES a method of coping!

 Caring is often confused with caretaking.
 Caring is a positive trait that everyone would agree is important.
 What the codependent believes is caring, is really caretaking, which is often destructive.
-Caretaking means you try to control others actions, believing you are helping them.
+Caretaking means you try to control others’ actions, believing you are helping them.
 Caretaking enables others to stay stuck, sick, stop growing, and stops them from taking the necessary actions they need to get healthier.
-A classic example of caretaking would be when a family member of an alcoholic might attempt to hide the alcohol or make excuses for the addicts behavior.
+A classic example of caretaking would be when a family member of an alcoholic might attempt to hide the alcohol or make excuses for the addict’s behavior.
 They might call work and lie for their absences.
 Any behavior that attempts to control, fix, manage or cover for the affected person would be codependent caretaking.

 Caretaking is only one trait of codependency.
-Others include being overly responsible for others, focusing on others instead of yourself, controlling others, a high need for other’s acceptance and many more.
+Others include being overly responsible for others, focusing on others instead of yourself, controlling others, a high need for other’s acceptance, and many more.

 Treating codependency involves helping the codependent person understand what the condition is and then attempting to create new experiences that empower them to respond to situations and people in a healthy assertive manner.
 Treatment will also involve challenging destructive beliefs.
-This often means trying things that feel foreign to them but result in greater self esteem and sense of being grounded.
+This often means trying things that feel foreign to them but result in greater self-esteem and a sense of being grounded.
 For example, saying no when it is healthy to do so, instead of always saying yes to others.